-- Promote healthy hygiene practices - Plans for cleaning, disinfecting and ventilation - Plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials.
+- Plans for cleaning, disinfecting and ventilation - Plans for physical distancing inside and outside the classroom - Employee and staff education, including training on how to wear PPE/face coverings, checking for signs and symptoms, and cleaning and disinfecting procedures. - Family education, including a family communication plan - Screening procedures for staff, students and visitors - Surveillance for monitoring for attendance, verifying absences and notifying county health officials.

 We continue to communicate with local and state authorities to determine current disease levels and control measures in each community.
-We regularly review and refer to relevant county variance documentation, which can be found here.
+We regularly review and refer to relevant county variance documentation.
 We consult with a county health officer and/or a designated staff member, who is best positioned to monitor and provide advice on local conditions.
 A directory can be found here.